MatthewKing/WindowsFormsGenericHost/readme.md

 This project was inspired by Alex Oswald's [WindowsFormsLifetime](https://github.com/alex-oswald/WindowsFormsLifetime) project.
 It was released soon after his project, with the aims of adding support for ApplicationContext, and having a slightly different API and implementation.
 It also borrows heavily from [Microsoft.Extensions.Hosting's ConsoleLifetime](https://github.com/aspnet/Hosting/blob/master/src/Microsoft.Extensions.Hosting/Internal/ConsoleLifetime.cs)

-I'd recommend using the [WindowsFormsLifetime](https://github.com/alex-oswald/WindowsFormsLifetime) instead of this project, as it was the original and is more actively maintained.
+I'd recommend using [WindowsFormsLifetime](https://github.com/alex-oswald/WindowsFormsLifetime) instead of this project, as it was the original and is more actively maintained.
 However, if this project suits your use case more, then feel free to use this one.

 ## Quickstart